mozilla/webmaker-core/README.md

 If you do not have the credential please speak @alicoding on IRC or any of the coordinator of the project for Webmaker on Transifex.

 NOTE: There should be a weekly cycle where we upload the file on Transifex to avoid any problem that could occur.

+## Feature Priorities

+The Webmaker team has identified a few areas of focus to advance the project.
+These frame our features and bug fixes in terms of the needs of our users and help set priorities as we iterate toward a well rounded product experience.

+Take a look at our set of [Feature Priorities](https://github.com/mozilla/webmaker-core/wiki/Feature-Priorities)

+## Design

+The UI Design Toolkit, which contains the major user interface elements, colours, and patterns used throughout the app can be found on the [Webmaker Wiki](https://github.com/mozilla/webmaker-core/wiki/Design).
+The toolkit will give you what you need to start contributing Design to this project.

+If you have any questions about Design feel free to speak to @ricardo on IRC or email <mailto:ricardo@mozillafoundation.org><ricardo@mozillafoundation.org>

+## Quality Testing

+Whenever we release a new version of the app, we always test our release candidates.
+If you are interested in testing the app, head over to the [Quality Testing](https://github.com/mozilla/webmaker-core/wiki/Webmaker-Quality-Testing) section of the Wiki.
+You will find instructions to become a Beta tester.
+You will also find quality testing scripts that make testing a whole lot easier.